ThePhrozenKeep/D2MOO/README.md

 cmake --build --preset VS2019 --config Release --target install
 ```

+Note: The `ninja` preset requires to run the `cmake` configuration step to be ran from the *x86 Native Command Prompt*.

 Or, if you do not wish to use the presets

 ```sh